XLDTechLabs/XLD-Endpoints/README.md

   "reward": [Double]
 }

-* user_id - This is the "id" return in 2.
-Authenticating a User
+* app_id - This is the "app_id" returned in 1.
+Create an App
 ```